lite-corp/LeLonMo/README.md

 For example if you want to play on the server with the ip 192.168.1.16, you have to go to http://192.168.1.16:8080/

-You will have to choose a username, which will be visible to other players.
+You will have to login with an username and your password, or create your account if you don't have one.
+Note that each server has its accounts database.
+Your username will be visible to other players.
 The first person to join gains control over the server, and is the one who decides when the game starts and end.

-Note that visiting other pages (even the Rules or About pages) might disconnect you from the server.
+Note that visiting other pages (except the Rules or About pages) might disconnect you from the server.

 ## Installation
 If you want to install the server on your machine, you need to clone this repository